nolanbconaway/RollerCoaster-Tycoon-Data/readme.md

 The most important metrics are at the top: You want to maximize excitement without making the ride too intense or nauseating.

 When I was a kid I had no patience for numbers (I created rides for maximum _awesomeness_), but these days I'm fond of that sort of thing.
-After I completed a few park scenarios, I began to wonder If i can use my own data to build better roller casters.
+After I completed a few park scenarios, I began to wonder If i can use my own data to build better roller coasters.
 So I started saving my ride stats in a spreadsheet: After completing each scenario, I just logged the stats from each ride into the spreadsheet.
 This repository contains that data, as well as any analyses I might conduct on it.

 ## The Data